joshuabamboo/rewards-gold/README.md

 rewards-gold
 ============

-Friend inviter on RewardsGold.com to get points to shop in the RewardsGold store
+Friend inviter on RewardsGold.com to get points to shop in the RewardsGold store.